akhealth/RFP-ARIES-Support/ARIES_SUPPORT_RFP.md

 ## Sec.
 1.06 Questions Prior to Deadline for Receipt of Proposals

-Questions or comments regarding this RFP shall be submitted as issues within this RFP's GitHub repository no later than 12 noon on TBD, to allow the State sufficient time to respond.
+Questions or comments regarding this RFP shall be submitted as issues within this RFP's GitHub repository no later than 2pm AKST on 2/22/2021, to allow the State sufficient time to respond.
 All questions and comments will be publicly available.
 Please subscribe to the repository if your firm would like updates about changes and comments.
 Questions or